msupply-foundation/conforma-server/documentation/Query-Syntax.md

 }
 ```

-`children` is an array of similar nodes, which are, in turn, either values or operator nodes.
+`children` is an array of similar nodes, which are, in turn, either values or operator nodes themselves.
 The values returned from these child nodes provide the values on which the "operator" acts For example:

 ```
 {